 All about black, white and red pepper

 The pepper market is dominated by black pepper, the pepper of the predominantly unripe berries from large-scale cultivation.
 There is no room for red pepper here, because the berries on a truss do not ripen evenly.
-The more unripe the berries, the more certain the harvest, because the longer you let the berries ripen on the plant - they do not ripen - the greater the risk of losing your harvest because the berries start to rot.
-With premium peppers, such as black Penja - up to 70% of the berries on the picked trusses are orange to red, i.e. semi-ripe or ripe, and in some regions, such as Kampot and Phu Quoc, the ripe berries are manually selected to to make 'red' pepper.
+The more unripe the berries, the more certain the harvest, because the longer you let the berries ripen on the plant - they do not ripen - the greater the risk of losing your harvest because berries start to rot.
+With premium peppers, such as black Penja - up to 70% of the berries on the picked trusses are orange to red, i.e. semi-ripe or ripe, and in some regions, such as Kampot and Phu Quoc, the ripe berries are manually selected for to make red pepper.
 Delicious !

 We try to deliver distinctive products from smaller companies, often corporations of small family businesses.
-We see this as a priority for the conservation of biodiversity, the continued existence of small, independent farms, a good income position for the families involved and the local communities, with all the additional benefits.
+We see this as a priority for the conservation of biodiversity, the continued existence of small, independent farms, a good income position for the families involved and the local communities, with all the associated benefits.

 How do you know if your pepper is good?

 By smelling and tasting it.
 A good pepper smells good, tastes good, and is nice and sharp.
 An old pepper is not only less aromatic, but also less sharp, because the piperine - the sharp substance in pepper - has been converted over time and certainly under the influence of light (UV) into the virtually odorless and barely sharp isochavicine..